standardhealth/fsh-ae/input/pagecontent/index.md

 ### Credits

 The authors recognize the leadership and sponsorship of Dr. Monica Bertagnolli and Dr. Jay Schnitzer, MITRE Chief Technology Officer.
 Dr. Steven Piantadosi and the Alliance for Clinical Trials in Oncology coordinated real-world data collection in clinical trials, as part of this project.
-Lead MITRE contributors were Mark Kramer, May Terry, and Max Masnick.
-Andre Quina and Dr. Brian Anderson guide the overall mCODE effort at MITRE.
+Lead MITRE contributors were Mark Kramer, Ph.D, and May Terry, RN.
+Andre Quina and Dr. Brian Anderson guide the overall mCODE and CodeX efforts at MITRE.

 This IG was authored by the MITRE Corporation using [FHIR Shorthand (FSH)](http://hl7.org/fhir/uv/shorthand/) and [SUSHI](https://fshschool.org), a free, open source toolchain from [MITRE Corporation](https://www.mitre.org/).